liuhaopen/UnityMMO/README.md

 ```
 Unity version: 2019.1.4f1
 Platforms    :
-client for Windows and Android(should also support iOS, but I have not tried);
+client for Windows Android IOS;
 server only for Linux;
 ```